TalMalchi/Synchronized-MultiThreading/README.md

 In this assigment we asked to build our own stack using MUTEX and multiThreading, we wrote this assigment in the C++ language.

 ## Main goal of this project
-The main goal of this project is deep understanding about the //synchronized// multiThreading world and communication between number of clients and one server.
+The main goal of this project is deep understanding about the synchronized multiThreading world and communication between number of clients and one server.
-  ///// In addition, in this project we were facing with some issues of how to let few Client preform action in parallel.
+In addition, in this project we were facing with some issues of how to let few Client preform action in parallel.
- Each Client ask from the server one of the standard stack's actions (PUSH , POP , TOP) -without interupt of other client.////////       בעיני להחליף את שתי השורות שמתחת במה שכתבתי
+ Each Client ask from the server one of the standard stack's actions (PUSH , POP , TOP) -without interupt of other client.
-In addition, in this project we were facing with some issues of how to let one client to ask from the server one action from the action that standart stack have (PUSH , POP , TOP) without other client will interupt to his action.
-///Each action is critical section in the code,//// and this is where the Mutex takes place.
+Each action is critical section in the code, and this is where the Mutex takes place.
 Each time one Client is asking from the server some action, we use Mutex lock and in that way we ensure that no other client will interupt to his action.

 We were implemnted commends such as: